luozhaoyu/luozhaoyu.github.io/_posts/2014-10-13-log-structured-file-system.md

 - one last block (with a timestamp)

 #### Checkpoints
+* Checkpoints is the summary of every segment
 * LFS writes check point region every 30s, so the last seconds of updates would be lost in crash

 #### Roll-forward
 * start with the last check point region, find the log, read through next segment to find valid update.
 Update as much as possible

 ### Reviews